wwymak/udacity-selfdrivingcar-nd/CarND-Extended-Kalman-Filter-Project/README.md

 Visualisations: the output of the filter at each timestep is also written to a file so the outputs can be visualised/analysed separately.
 The visualisations are in the `EKF-output-vis.ipynb` notebook.
+(if not running notebook locally, dyanmic charts viewable [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Extended-Kalman-Filter-Project/EKF-output-vis.ipynb))

 #### Running the code:
 This assumes the term 2 simulator has been installed and the relevant